_How To Fix Macbook Screen Goes Black, But Still Running Issues

 Tips to Fix Macbook Screen Goes Black, But Stil Runs Issue?

-1. Check Your MacBook’s Power
+1. Check Power

 Before diving into the nitty-gritty, let’s start with the basics.
 Ensure your MacBook is receiving adequate power.
 Connect it to a power source or check if the battery has juice left.
 A Macbook screen flickering vertical line might be a sign of power struggles.